PhoenixTales/wiki.gothicarchive.org/characters.md

 - past owner of some of _Royal Ore Mines_

 ## Dailah The Iceskin
-- one of `Creesh a Suul` people
+- uses title `Creesh a Suul` (`Daughter of a Bear`), is also called "The Amazon"
 - `the first warrior of her people`
-- `Nobody can say exactly where does she comes from`
+- member of _Unknown Northern Race_, `Nobody can say exactly where does she comes from`
-- also called "The Amazon" and "Bear's Daughter"
 - has violet eyes
 - known as `Eishaut` in German version of `Sleeper's Ban`
 - was supposedly a sword master of the king